Blake-Madden/tinyexpr-plusplus/README.md

 `a^b^c == (a^b)^c` and `-a^b == (-a)^b`

 This is by design.
-It's the way that spreadsheets do it (e.g. Excel, Google Sheets).
+It's the way that spreadsheets do it (e.g., Excel, Google Sheets).

 If you would rather have exponentiation work from right to left, you need to define `TE_POW_FROM_RIGHT` when compiling `tinyexpr.cpp`.
 There is a